damienomurchu-redhat/kafka-monitoring-stuff/README.md

 * *managed-services-monitoring-prometheus*: contains the on cluster Prometheus that scrapes Kafka metrics
 * *managed-services-monitoring-grafana*: contains the on cluster Grafana instance
 * *kafka-observability* contains the observability operator catalogue source
+* *observatorium-monitoring* contains the monitoring stack to monitor observatorium itself

 ## Notes